andy-poole/pixelwindow/README.md

 # PixelWindow Project

 ## Introduction
-A PixelWindow is a simple, callback-based abstraction for a window on the Windows operating system.
+A PixelWindow is a simple, callback-based abstraction for a window on the Windows and Linux operating systems (using Xlib).
 The abstraction enables the simple creation of a window simply by extending the PixelWindow class, hiding platform-specific details and complexities.
 The PixelWindow abstraction is deliberately designed to be a simple (CPU-based) way of creating a window and is not intended to be a UI framework.

 As well as creating a window, the PixelWindow creates an internal canvas, which can be updated using its pixel drawing methods.
 The canvas size can be set independently to the window and then scaled when presenting.